 Since the break-up of the Soviet Union, the country has re-embraced its traditions while moving on.
 Much of this progress is focused on the capital city of Yerevan.
 Loomed over on clear days by Mount Ararat across the border, it is the nation's hub of cultural activity and progressive thought, with a lively modern arts scene and plenty of large-scale redevelopment.

-Cafe culture has been perfected and it's de rigueur to spend inordinate amounts of time lingering over bottles of Armenian cognac.
-Armenian food is another treat - always served hot and fresh you can expect mounds of grilled meats and vegetables straight from the nearest garden.
+Armenia has a large diaspora population – there are thousands of Armenian Americans – and a lot of wealth has been brought back into the country as a result.
+But the passions that underpin life here, from patriotism to religion, chess to cognac, aren’t the sort that cost millions.
+Cafe culture has been perfected and it's de rigueur to spend inordinate amounts of time lingering over a conversation.
+Armenian food is another treat – expect mounds of grilled meats and vegetables straight from the nearest garden.

 Around the country, travel highlights include the charming little town of Goris and the arty mountain settlement of Dilijan, but exploration anywhere in Armenia is likely to reap rewards.